Thomas Talbott

 Thomas Talbott is Professor Emeritus of Philosophy at Willamette University, Salem, Oregon.
 He is best known for his advocacy of trinitarian universalism.

-Due to his book The Inescapable Love of God and other works he is one of the most prominent Protestant voices today supporting the idea of universal salvation.
-The 2003 book Universal Salvation?: The Current Debate presents Talbott's "rigorous defense of universalism" together with responses from various fields theologians, philosophers, church historians and other religious scholars supporting or opposing Talbott's universalism.
+The 2003 book Universal Salvation?: The Current Debate presents Talbott's defense of Trinitarian universalism together with responses from various fields theologians, philosophers, church historians and other religious scholars supporting or opposing Talbott's universalism.

 Talbott contributed the chapter on "Universalism" for The Oxford Handbook of Eschatology.

 Universalist argument

-Talbott has offered three propositions which many traditional Christians believe are biblically based but Talbott considers can not all be true at the same time:
+Talbott has offered three propositions which many traditional Christians believe are biblically based but Talbott considers cannot all be true at the same time: